 Rubenstein School Mission Statement

-The Rubenstein School of Environment and Natural Resources (RSENR) is a learning community with the mission to understand, nurture, and enrich the interdependence of humanity with healthy ecological systems.
+Our mission is to understand, nurture, and enrich the interdependence of people with healthy ecological systems.

 The Faculty Role

 The faculty of The Rubenstein School of Environment and Natural Resources continually seek educational excellence through high quality, innovative curricula and an on-going commitment to teaching, advising, scholarly accomplishment, and relevant service.
 We acknowledge and value the diverse nature of faculty appointments and the many ways that meaningful teaching and scholarship occur.
 However, the School faculty and administration recognize that with few exceptions, the dominant areas of faculty performance are teaching and scholarship; we value outreach and service as extensions of our teaching and scholarship activities.
 We view these activities collectively as mutually supportive and critical to the pursuit of our mission.
 In particular, excellent undergraduate instruction and advising must be provided for students in the School.
 The faculty recognize that integrity and objectivity are critical to our effectiveness as teachers, scholars, and role models in our sometimes controversial and politically charged fields of study.